emartech/pgarchive/Manual.md

 # pgarchive Manual

-An Archive service providing fast and incremental Backup and Restore for PostgreSQL 9.4+
+A PostgreSQL Archive Server providing fast and incremental Backup and Restore Services

 ## Architecture